 Figure 3 indicates that Libya-4 should provide the lowest random uncertainties while the Algerian sites should provide the highest.

-The random uncertainty assigned to each acquisition simulation for any site and any wavelength not affect by water vapour or O2 absortpion is thus conservatively estimated to 4% (k=1) or 8% (k=2).
+The random uncertainty assigned to each acquisition simulation for any site and any wavelength is not affected by water vapour or O2 absorption, thus it is conservatively estimated to 4 % (k=1) or 8% (k=2).